 • It is customary for the Godparent to bring their Godchild to Holy Communion for three consecutive Sundays after the Baptism.
 This is done in order to form the habit of frequent communion for the child.

-If you would like to schedule a baptism for your child, parents need to schedule an appointment with Fr.
+If you would like to schedule a baptism for your child, please call or email the church office to set your date.
+You can also schedule a meeting with Fr.
 Dean.
-In order to provide parents with every opportunity to understand the significance of baptizing one's child, an appointment with the parents and the priest is necessary.
+In order to provide parents with every opportunity to understand the significance of baptizing one's child.

 If you wish to have the Fr.
-Dean and Presvytera Daisy attend your reception, please send them an invitation in advance to his home address.
+Dean and Presvytera Daisy attend your reception, please send them an invitation in advance.
+You can ask the office to provide you with Fr.
+Dean's address.

 Frequently asked Questions: